dbaston/gdal/doc/source/user/virtual_file_systems.rst

 Starting with GDAL 2.3, options can be passed in the filename with the following syntax: ``/vsicurl?[option_i=val_i&]*url=http://...`` where each option name and value (including the value of "url") is URL-encoded.
 Currently supported options are:

 - use_head=yes/no: whether the HTTP HEAD request can be emitted.
 Default to YES.
-Setting this option overrides the behavior of the :decl_configoption:`CPL_VSIL_CURL_USE_HEAD` configuration option.
+Setting this option overrides the behavior of the :config:`CPL_VSIL_CURL_USE_HEAD` configuration option.
 - max_retry=number: default to 0.
-Setting this option overrides the behavior of the :decl_configoption:`GDAL_HTTP_MAX_RETRY` configuration option.
+Setting this option overrides the behavior of the :config:`GDAL_HTTP_MAX_RETRY` configuration option.
 - retry_delay=number_in_seconds: default to 30.
-Setting this option overrides the behavior of the :decl_configoption:`GDAL_HTTP_RETRY_DELAY` configuration option.
+Setting this option overrides the behavior of the :config:`GDAL_HTTP_RETRY_DELAY` configuration option.
 - list_dir=yes/no: whether an attempt to read the file list of the directory where the file is located should be done.
 Default to YES.
 - useragent=value: HTTP UserAgent header
 - referer=value: HTTP Referer header